rhaido/blog/2013/08/16/02-how-build-your-ansible-empire.md

-title: Ansible Empire - BEupdate way
+title: How to Build Your Own Ansible Empire
 public: no
 tags: ansible
-      beupdate
+      devops
+      system management
 summary: Here I am trying to give brief summary about current BE/CO ansible structure, its advantages and disadvantages

 ## Code storage
-You can find playbooks and roles in __/acc/sys/default/ansible__.
-As usually, the *cs-ccr-feop* is a primary source of knowledge.
+You can find playbooks and roles in __/acc/sys/default/accadm/ansible__.
+As usually, the *cs-ccr-feop* is a primary source of knowledge, but the GIT repository itself lives in **accadmgit@cs-ccr-felab.cern.ch:/local/home/accadmgit/accadm.git**.
 The auxiliary playbooks and scripts situated outside of this directory are:

   * __/acc/sys/slc6/adm/acc-bootstrap.yml__ - bootstrapping playbook